nrumbaoa/nrumbaoa/README.md

 # Nykka's Portfolio

-Hey there!
-Welcome to my data portfolio.
-You'll find my work history and a list of collection of projects I've worked on.
-Feel free to browse around and let's connect!
+Greetings!
+Thank you for visiting my data portfolio.
+Here, you'll discover my professional journey, including a comprehensive overview of my work history and a curated selection of impactful projects that I've worked on.
+Feel free to explore, and I look forward to the opportunity to connect with you!

 ## Table of Contents